-We received a \$5.0 million up-front license fee upon execution of the Merck CodeEvolver® Agreement, and milestone payments in September 2015 and in September 2016, when we completed the transfer of the engineering platform technology.
-We recognized research and development revenues of \$4.1 million, \$3.6 million, and \$3.0 million in 2018, 2017 and 2016, respectively, for various research projects under our collaborative arrangement.
+We received an up-front license fee upon execution of the Merck CodeEvolver® Agreement and milestone payments in September 2015 and in September 2016, when we completed the transfer of the engineering platform technology.
+We recognized research and development revenues of \$4.0 million, \$4.1 million, and \$4.1 million in the years ended December 31, 2019, 2018 and 2017, respectively, for various research projects under our collaborative arrangement.